 Day 5: Bagan (19 miles/30 km)

 Bicycles are the perfect way to explore the temples of Bagan.
 We take a morning cycle around the Archaeological Zone before returning for a dip in the pool.
 The sunset, with views across the plains studded with chedis and temples is something you will never forget.
 Meals included: breakfast, lunch, and dinner.

 Day 6: Bagan – Mount Popa (28 miles/45 km)

 Following the highway east, we transfer by bus up to Mt Popa.
 Popa soars 650 metres up out of the plains and the temple is populated by Burma’s most revered ats (spirits).
 As you climb the almost 900 stairs to the top of Popa Taung Kalat you will pass dozens of nat shrines and see pilgrims who come to honour the spirits.
 From the top you will have a panorama of the surrounding plains.
 After your visit, begin biking downhill to Bagan.
 Along the way we will stop to enjoy a picnic box lunch in a village.
 The ride weaves through villages and quiet lanes as we make our way to Bagan.
 Meals included: breakfast, lunch, and dinner.

 Day 7: Bagan- Yangon

 In the morning we transfer to Nyaung U airport and fly back to Yangon.
 On arrival we'll visit Bogyoke Aung San market before lunch at a local restaurant.
 In the afternoon we visit Shwedagon Paya, Burma’s holiest religious sight before heading to the airport for the flight home.
-Breakfast and lunch provided.
+Meals included: breakfast, lunch.